Introducing an important emerging conservation reserve in Maputo

 The poachers use automatic weapons and high-calibre hunting rifles.
-But spikes concealed in the bush have also been used to wound animals in the coastal Querimbas reserve, causing them slow and agonising deaths from gangrene.
+But spikes concealed in the bush have also been used to wound animals in the coastal Querimbas reserve.
+And this unfortunately results in slow and agonising deaths from gangrene.

 As we continue trudging deeper into the reserve, somewhere alongside the lake we spot a fisherman burning fish.
-We halted, and went to investigate.
-Peace Parks Foundation has appointed a community development technical adviser to implement a strategy, with the objective to bring about sustainable economic development and benefit sharing by communities living in and around Maputo Special Reserve.
+We halted to investigate.
+Peace Parks Foundation has appointed a community development technical adviser to implement a strategy.
+The objective is to bring about sustainable economic development and benefit sharing by communities living in and around Maputo Special Reserve.
 Through a consultative and participatory process they aim to develop nature-based tourism and conservation enterprises.

-2. Eco-lodge project located in Chemucane an area leased by the government to communities where communities have entered in partnership with private sector to explore tourism opportunities through construction of lodges.”
+2. Eco-lodge project located in Chemucane an area leased by the government to communities.
+Here the communities have entered into partnership with private sector to explore tourism opportunities through construction of lodges.”

 During the Maputo Special Reserve opening ceremony, a cheque for 20% of the park’s 2013 revenues was handed to the reserve’s 17 communities, ±8 800 people.
-The reserve’s Community Development Facility, a joint initiative between the government of Mozambique, COmON Foundation and Peace Parks Foundation, is supporting community projects to the value of R56.2 million ($5 million).
+The reserve’s Community Development Facility, a joint initiative between the government of Mozambique, COmON Foundation and Peace Parks Foundation, is supporting community projects to the value of R56.2 million.

 On 18 November 2014, the World Bank Group’s Board of Executive Directors approved a US$40 million International Development Association grant to support the implementation of the government of Mozambique’s Conservation Areas for Biodiversity and Development Project, known as Mozbio.
 This programme benefits from an additional US$6.3 million grant provided by the Global Environment Facility.